MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

 > [!NOTE]
 > `puppeteer-core` relies on Node v8.9.0 or later.
 The example below uses `async`/`await` which is only supported in Node v7.6.0 or later.
 Run `node -v` from the command-line to ensure you have a compatible version of Node.js.

 `puppeteer-core` should be familiar to users of other browser-testing-frameworks like [WebDriver][WebdriverChromiumMain].
 You create an instance of the browser, open a page, and then manipulate it with the Puppeteer API.
-In the following code sample, `puppeteer-core` launches Microsoft Edge \(Chromium\), navigates to `https://www.microsoftedgeinsider.com`, and saves a screenshot as `example.png`.
+In the following code sample, `puppeteer-core` launches Microsoft Edge, navigates to `https://www.microsoftedgeinsider.com`, and saves a screenshot as `example.png`.

 Copy the following code snippet and save it as `example.js`.